go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `REPO_INDEXER_EXCLUDE`: **empty**: A comma separated list of glob patterns (see https://github.com/gobwas/glob) to **exclude** from the index.
 Files that match this list will not be indexed, even if they match in `REPO_INDEXER_INCLUDE`.
 - `UPDATE_BUFFER_LEN`: **20**: Buffer length of index request.
 - `MAX_FILE_SIZE`: **1048576**: Maximum size in bytes of files to be indexed.
+- `STARTUP_TIMEOUT`: **30s**: If the indexer takes longer than this timeout to start - fail.
+(This timeout will be added to the hammer time above for child processes - as bleve will not start until the previous parent is shutdown.)
+Set to zero to never timeout.

 ## Admin (`admin`)
 - `DEFAULT_EMAIL_NOTIFICATIONS`: **enabled**: Default configuration for email notifications for users (user configurable).
 Options: enabled, onmention, disabled